incepter/react-async-states/packages/docs/docs/faq/data-fetching.md

 ---

 # Data fetching
-# How to fetch data using the library:
 The library offers plenty of ways to fetch data:

-Let's say you are designing a search page where the user fills a form to search and a list of data:
+Let's say you are designing a search page where the user fills a form to search and a list of data.

+Using the library you have a lot of options, let's explore them:

-## If you only need that data once in a component
+## You need the data in one component

 In this case, you only need to use the `useAsyncState(producer)` signature.
 This is the most basic usage, but if you need later to change the behavior and